SasView/sasmodels/doc/guide/orientation/orientation.rst

 of distance.
 It also has the same behaviour for $\Delta\theta$ and $\Delta\phi$.
 The `Guyou projection <https://en.wikipedia.org/wiki/Guyou_hemisphere-in-a-square_projection>`_ has an excellent balance with reasonable distortion in both $\Delta\theta$ and $\Delta\phi$, as well as preserving small patches.
-However, it is considerably more overhead, and we have not yet derived the formula for the distortion correction, measuring the degree of stretch at the point
-$(\Delta\theta, \Delta\phi)$ on the map.
+However, it requires considerably more computational overhead, and we have not yet derived the formula for the distortion correction, measuring the degree of stretch at the point $(\Delta\theta, \Delta\phi)$ on the map.

 .. note::
     Note that the form factors for oriented particles are performing